Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 Why Doesn’t Divine Healing Happen One Hundred Percent of the Time?

 5..
-Workings of Miracles
+Works of Miracles

 10:

-“workings”: it comes from the noun energēma, and it is plural.
+“works”: it comes from the noun energēma, and it is plural.
 See v.
 6 above.

 “miracles”: it comes from the Greek word dunamis (pronounced doo-nah-meess), and it too is in the plural.
 In other contexts, it is often translated as “miracle” or “miraculous power” or “power.”
 It means power in action, not static, but kinetic.
 It moves.
 Yes, we get our word dynamite from it, but God is never out of control, like dynamite is.
 Its purpose is to usher in the kingdom of God and repair and restore broken humanity, both in body and soul.
 This is why the power of God in many of the verses below reside and work within humankind.
 In this case, the Spirit operates through the individual person to work miracles and miraculous powers—signs and wonders.